aws-solutions-library-samples/guidance-for-iso20022-messaging-workflows-on-aws/README.md

 > REMINDER: Make sure to replace *us-east-1* with your target AWS region and *rp2-cicd-pipeline-abcd1234* with the value from the previous command.

-Once the build execution is successful, the following two commands will return the public subdomain names to be updated with your DNS provider:
+Once the build execution is successful, you need to retrieve newly created custom domain names to update your DNS provider.
+Next, we will describe how to retrieve them directly from Cognito and API Gateway using AWS CLI.

   ```sh
   aws cognito-idp describe-user-pool-domain --region us-east-1 \